Keep Fish in the Water

 Summer temperatures increase stress on fish and make quick and careful catch and release critical to their survival.
 Avoid fishing for cold water species (ie. trout) when water temperatures near 70 degrees.
 Some anglers now refrain from fishing if the temperature may reach 70 degrees at any time during the day.
 Fish are stressed in high temperatures and are less likely to survive when released.

 Use tackle that is matched to the size and strength of the species for which you are fishing.
-This will enable you to land your fish more quickly and help ensure its
+This will enable you to land your fish more quickly and help ensure its survival upon release.

 Hook Removal Devices